 Have I introduced myself?
 Only now?
 Well, sorry about that.
 So I guess I should say something.

 I am Vicente, my reader.
 Vicente Apostol.
 And if you noticed, my vocabulary is quite sparse, hahaha.
 Yes, sparse; only a month ago I didn’t know what that word meant until my co-writer and editor took the word from somewhere up his sleeve, hahaha.
 My vocabulary is sparse . . . because I am not a writer.
 You see?
 I am a screenwriter, as you already know.
 No, I was a “mere” screenwriter who later became a cinema director.
 No, I became a cinema auteur, hehehe.
 So, you see, I’m better known for works culled from standing behind the lens than for any work made sitting behind the pen, so to speak.
 That’s obviously because screenplays are not really published as books.
 And even if screenplays were published as books, my screenplays are seldom written in the traditional form.
 Of course my screenplays can sometimes pass off as prose art for being narrated in the past tense, but mostly I see them as more like guides for the team than anything else, where the dialogues can actually be amended by the actors.
 So, what else can I say?
 I’m not a writer, let me repeat that.
 So if I think something is beautiful, what word do you think I would use?
-Otherwise I’ll just say it’s pretty, or it’s great-looking, or it’s just so goddam beautiful, all of which may be worse.
+Otherwise I’ll just say “it’s pretty,” or “it’s great-looking,” or “it’s just so goddam beautiful,” all of which may be worse.
 Anyway, I left the choice of words to my co-writer and editor in this screenplay of a novel of mine, I mean if he would want to look for other words to use, or if he would just leave alone those words I used in the draft, leave them on like some sic elements in a prose, all up to him.
 I mean, I’ve allowed my co-writer and editor to come up with better words on my behalf, because it doesn’t matter to me if suddenly the writing in this or that paragraph doesn’t anymore sound like it was from the same author.
 After all, I am not writing this for literary critics.
 I am writing this for a movie, although of course I would also want to see this published, as a publishable prose work, in case I never get funding for the film.

 Funding!
 Ha!
 Speaking of which, reader, . . . the actual reason why I am also telling you this story in a book instead of from the screen (in case, indeed, you’re reading this now from a book, because it did not become a movie) . . . is because I’ve lost my camera, reader.
 Oh, okay, I’ll rephrase that.
 I am telling you this story in a book . . . because I cannot anymore be behind the camera.
 Oh, how should I put it?
 Though I’m not exactly telling you this as whispers from the beyond, I am delivering to you these fragments of what should soon unfold as a complete story . . . “from yonder.”
 Yes, from yonder, that’s how I’d call it.
 Okay?
 Pardon my French.